Kamila Zaripova: Club career

 In 2021, she moved to Turkey and signed with the re-established team Trabzonspor to play in the Turkish Women's Football Super League.
 By late July 2022, she returned home.

 International career

 Zaripova capped for Uzbekistan at senior level during the 2018 AFC Women's Asian Cup qualification and the 2020 AFC Women's Olympic Qualifying Tournament.
+On 14 July 2022, she scored her first international goals against Turkmenistan in 2022 CAFA Women's Championship in Dushanbe.